AgoRapide/AgoRapide/README.md

 (optional for you to apply).
 Different runtime environments like development, test and production is a repetition.
 With AgoRapide we strive to at least make these environments as identical as possible in the sense that the same source code can run in all environments.
 This means less work in administering environments.

 ## Creating database, API and client UI is a repetition:
 With a single-table database (optional) your database schema will in practice never change.

-For the client user interface (UI) there are currently some auto-generated code libraries available (in Java and ObjectiveC).
-We are looking into the possibility of auto-generated code for views also (not currently supported).
+For the client user interface (UI) there will (in the near future) be some auto-generated code libraries available (in Java and ObjectiveC).
+We are looking into the possibility of auto-generated code for appp views also (not currently supported).

 (even this section of course repeats the phrase "is a repetition" multiple times)